 A Decalogue for a Happy Spiritual Life

-10 Tips for a Happy Spiritual Life for Students and Young Adults
+10 Tips for a Happy Spiritual Life for Students and Young Adults:

-Suggestion: Always act with the intention of serving God and others.
-Make a point of doing some corporal or spiritual work(s) of mercy every day.
+Suggestion: Always ask God’s help at the beginning of the day, resolving to act with the intention of serving God and others, and making a point to do some corporal of spiritual work of mercy each day.

 Suggestion: Make and keep a plan of life for every day of the week.

 “Your soul will pour forth more acts of love, aspirations, acts of thanksgiving, acts of atonement, spiritual communions.
 And this will happen while you go about your ordinary duties, when you answer the telephone, get on to a bus, open or close a door, pass in front of a church, when you begin a new task, during it and when you have finished it: you will find yourself referring everything you do to your Father God.”

 St. Josemaria Escriva

-Friends of God, no. 14
+Friends of God, no. 149

 Rev. James Socias, a priest of the Prelature of Opus Dei, was born in Barcelona, Spain, in 1939.
 He received a doctorate in naval engineering from the University of Madrid.
 After having worked as an engineer for thirteen years, he was ordained a priest in Spain in 1978 and obtained his doctorate in canon law from the University of Navarre.
 As a priest, he has developed his pastoral work among professionals, university faculty, campus ministry, seminarians, and priests.
-Fr Socias currently serves as Vice President of Midwest Theological Forum and President of the St. Josemaria Institute.
+Fr.
+Socias currently serves as Vice President of Midwest Theological Forum and President of the St. Josemaria Institute.